 Union Public Service Commission announced Cut Off Marks for UPSC Civil Services Exam 2017.
-Minimum Qualifying Marks for all three stages including prelims, mains and interview is available in public domain.
+Minimum Qualifying Marks for all three stages including prelims, mains, and interview are available in public domain.

-Every year millions of candidates appear for UPSC examinations and only few percentage of candidates get into service.
+Every year millions of candidates appear for UPSC examinations and only a few percentages of candidates get into service.
 In 2017, around 9.74 lakhs registered for IAS exams and only around 4.5 lakhs candidates appeared for the exams.
-Out of these 4.5 lakh aspirants only around 15000 candidates were able to clear prelims.
+Out of these 4.5 lakh aspirants, only around 15000 candidates were able to clear prelims.
 From these 15000 candidates, approximately 990 candidates were able to get into service.
-So it is essential to have an idea about the minimum cut off marks secured by each candidate during recent years (2017) for UPSC prelims, mains and final rank list.
+So it is essential to have an idea about the minimum cut off marks secured by each candidate during recent years (2017) for UPSC prelims, mains, and final rank list.
 In this article, we are comparing (minimum) cut off marks secured by candidates during different stages of civil services examination.

 Cut off marks for UPSC Prelims 2017, 2016 and 2015